 Hybrids (a combination of breeds) are bred for either meat or egg production and the latter such as ‘Bovan Goldline’ (the type of hens used in most battery systems) can lay up to 320 eggs per year.

 Sadly not all strains of the same breed will lay the text-book number of eggs since there has been a large amount of selection for specific traits desirable in the showing circuit and sometimes egg production has actually been bred out of these strains.

 The age of the hen is another factor, most hens hit peak production in their first and second years of lay with the quantities decreasing by around 10% per year after this.

-If you are not getting the number of eggs you would expect from your chickens that you are keeping, then you need to first check your birds diet and check them over for illness.
+If you are not getting the number of eggs you would expect from your chickens that you are keeping, then you need to first check your bird’s diet (see our article on Feeding Chickens for more information) and check them over for illness.
 For example Red Mites will stop egg production very quickly.
 Have a look through our Poultry Diseases section but remember you should always consult the expertise of a qualified poultry vet for an opinion.
 We have a database of poultry friendly vets to help you find a suitable vet in your area.